ECO786786/restaurant_orders/README.md

 #### Consistency in Average Order Value:

 The average order value across January, February, and March is remarkably consistent, with values hovering around $13.
-This indicates stable customer spending behavior during these months.
+This indicates stable customer spending behaviour during these months.

 #### Slight Increase in February: